βΌοΈRead before Proceeding

 .

 Gauntlet is in it's alpha phase.
-Please expect (and !) bugs.
+Please expect (and report!) bugs.

 Non-parser error messages are do not contain line numbers.
 This will be implemented in a future update.